Washi Tape Pumpkins for DIY Fall Décor

 Here I’ve decorated my white pumpkins with thin washi tape in metallic colors.
 I layered a few different tapes onto the pumpkins to create different looks.

 Now, you could of course paint your foam pumpkins before getting started, but if you’d rather avoid painting, washi tape makes things so easy.
 If you are planning a craft activity for kids or scheduling a craft night for adults and don’t want to worry about dry time, adding this easy project to the plan could be just the ticket.

 Washi tape is easy to use, no mess, sticks easily, and doesn’t require dry time.
 It’s also available in a huge array of colors and patterns so you can get creative with your projects.

 Looking for more washi tape crafts?
-I have a whole list of my favorite washi tape ideas right here.
+Try my favorite washi tape ideas right here.

 Supplies You’ll Need